-The story of Glenfiddich begins with William Grant, a local man with a dream of owning his own distillery.
-This dream became reality when, aided by his nine children and a single stone mason, he built Glenfiddich and watched as the spirit first ran from the stills on Christmas day of 1887.
-The distillery, and the whisky it produces, remains under the ownership of Wm.
-Grant & Sons today.
+The story of Glenfiddich begins with William Grant, a local man who dreamed of owning his own distillery.
+Grant’s dream became a reality after he bought land near Dufftown and began building what would become Glenfiddich.
+New make spirit flowed from the stills for the first time on Christmas day of 1887 and today, 127 years later, the distillery remains under the ownership of Wm.
+Grant & Sons.

-Glenfiddich has played no small part in shaping the modern whisky industry.
-The 1960’s and 70’s saw the distillery set off in bold new directions, many of which we now accept as normal practice.
-Back in those days the blend was king and no-one would have dreamed of marketing a single malt brand but that’s exactly what Glenfiddich did, advertising as a premium product and packaging their unique bottle design in gift tubes.
-They even built a visitor centre at the distillery, one of the first to do so.
+Glenfiddich has played no small part in shaping the whisky industry.
+The 1960s and ’70s saw the distillery set off in bold new directions, many of which we now accept as normal practice.
+Back in the days when the blend was king, Grant’s began to market Glenfiddich single malt as a premium product in its own right.
+Bottles were packaged in unique gift tubes and as interest in the product grew, a visitor centre was opened at the distillery, the first such place in Scotland.

-I’m reviewing the Glenfiddich 15 year old, which is dubbed ‘The Solera Vat’.
-This is in reference to a unique quirk of the production process for this particular dram.
-The whisky is produced as normal and then matured for a full 15 years in a mixture of oak casks… some virgin oak, some ex-bourbon and some ex-sherry.
-When the barrels have reached 15 years they are emptied into a specially designed Vat constructed from Oregon pine where they are left to marry.
-When it is deemed ready, the Vat will be drained for bottling but crucially, will never be completely emptied.
-When the Vat is partially emptied, a fresh batch of casks will then be added and the process repeated.
-This system takes inspiration from the Sherry Bodega’s of Southern Spain and helps to achieve consistency of flavour from batch to batch.
+The Glenfiddich 15 year old is dubbed ‘The Solera Vat’ in reference to a rather unique quirk in the production process.
+Spirit is matured in a variety of oak casks… some virgin oak, some ex-bourbon and some ex-sherry.
+When the barrels have reached 15 years of age, they are emptied into a Vat, made from Oregon pine, where they are left to marry together.
+When the malt is deemed ready, the Vat will be partially drained but crucially, never emptied.
+With each fresh bottling, a new batch of casks are added to the vat and so on.
+It is a system which takes inspiration from the Sherry Bodegas of Spain and helps to achieve a consistency of flavour from batch to batch.